-It was a time before gym climbing had really caught on and bouldering was only just emerging as a fringe endeavor.
-Then, in a sudden sea change, by the end of the decade pioneers like Fred Nicole, Boone Speed, Dave Graham (all of whom built on what John Gill and John Sherman had started years before) and many others started moving climbing in a different more dynamic direction.
+It was before gym climbing caught on, and bouldering was only just emerging as a fringe endeavor.
+Then, in a sudden sea change, by the end of the decade, pioneers like Fred Nicole, Boone Speed, Dave Graham (all of whom built on what John Gill and John Sherman had started years before), and many others started moving and climbing in a different more dynamic direction.

-The focus transitioned from the vertical and technical to what had previously been thought of as “impossible,” the steep, dynamic and difficult boulders and sport climb of the modern era.
+The focus transitioned from the vertical and technical to what had previously been thought “impossible,” the steep, dynamic, and difficult boulders and sport climb of the modern era.
 The lines called for a new set of skills.
 And so, the commonly held beliefs about dynamic climbing started to shift as climbers reconsidered their techniques to meet a new challenge.

-That was the birth of compression and dynamic climbing, which came hand in hand with the popularity of both gym climbing and bouldering.
-By the 1990’s the two were taking off as a newer generation of climbers grew up on Big Up Productions bouldering films like Rampage, hucking dynos, and cutting their feet.
+That was the birth of compression and dynamic climbing, which came hand in hand with the popularity of gym climbing and bouldering.
+By the 1990s, the two took off as a newer generation of climbers grew up on Big Up Productions bouldering films like Rampage, hucking dynos, and cutting their feet.

 The skills learned by the earlier generation fell by the wayside.
 Beliefs and focus had simply changed.
 A new, uniquely American style was born.
-In the year 2017, we, the now modern era climbers, know there is value in a diverse and technical skill set.
-Unfortunately, we all too often forget to take the time to master those more simple, and oftentimes not so flashy, aspects of our craft.
+In 2017, we, the now modern-era climbers, know there is value in a diverse and technical skill set.
+Unfortunately, we often forget to take the time to master those more simple, and often not so flashy, aspects of our craft.

-We opt for the relatively easy to acquire muscular strength approach rather than the frustrating and tedious technique avenue.
-And the truth is, for most people how one climbs is not a mere choice or belief, but the product of who, when and where they climb.
-Despite our appreciation of the value of diverse skills, very rarely does a climber truly embody a wide and diverse skill set (when they do you get… Tommy Caldwell).
+We opt for the relatively easy-to-acquire muscular strength approach rather than the frustrating and tedious technique.
+And the truth is, for most people, how one climbs is not a mere choice or belief but the product of who, when, and where they climb.
+Despite our appreciation of the value of diverse skills, a climber rarely truly embodies a wide and diverse skill set (when they do, you get… Tommy Caldwell).

-If you grow up climbing in J-Tree you’ll probably have a different style than if you grew up watching bouldering videos and climbing in a gym.
-This is not to say specificity is bad, it’s not.
+If you grow up climbing in J-Tree, you’ll probably have a different style than if you grew up watching bouldering videos and climbing in a gym.
+This is not to say specificity is bad, and it’s not.
 It’s how we got to V16.
 However, style can be blinding.
-If you can accept that the techniques we use are often arbitrarily limited by our chosen discipline of climbing, then we are free to take a step back and look beyond what’s cool and trendy to see what actually works.
+If you can accept that the techniques we use are often arbitrarily limited by our chosen climbing discipline, we are free to take a step back and look beyond what’s cool and trendy to see what works.
 After all, performance is never out of style.

-Over the next couple weeks, I will be writing about a variety of underappreciated techniques that, when practiced, will improve your climbing, no matter your current discipline.
+Over the next couple of weeks, I will write about various underappreciated techniques that, when practiced, will improve your climbing, no matter your current discipline.
 The goal is to break you out of your current style to see what expanding your skill set can do.
-The first technique is a perfect beginning for building new skills; the under-appreciated, and not-so-flashy-stepchild of dynamic climbing: Footwork.
+The first technique is a perfect beginning for building new skills; the under-appreciated and not-so-flashy stepchild of dynamic climbing: Footwork.

-I’m a coach at www.mountainstrongdenver.com where we train high-level climbers and athletes from all over the country.
-As a coach, I’m always looking for visual or auditory cues to help my athletes step up their game and execute a specific technique.
+I’m a coach at Mountain Strong Denver, where we train high-level climbers and athletes nationwide.
+As a coach, I always seek visual or auditory cues to help my athletes improve their game and execute a specific technique.

 Footwork came to me a few years ago when climbers started saying: build your feet.
-As soon as I heard this, I immediately knew what they were talking about.
-That simple, easy to understand phrase meant something to me.
+As soon as I heard this, I knew what they were discussing.
+That simple, easy-to-understand phrase meant something to me.
 Build your feet.
 It is the perfect cue to get a climber to change body position.
 They raised their heels and dug their toes into the tiny granite footholds.
 They pulled with their feet in, sucking hips to the wall and engaging their core.
 It worked because good footwork creates body tension.

-Even though the act of raising the heel and sucking in the hips seems simple and is often done automatically, I rarely see people execute it effectively or train for it.
+Even though raising the heel and sucking in the hips seems simple and is often done automatically, I rarely see people execute it effectively or train for it.
 It’s an uncomfortable position that often causes pain in the feet of people who don’t practice it often.
-Here is a brief explanation of “building your feet” and why it is important.
+Here is a brief explaining “building your feet” and its importance.

-When climbers move over steep terrain the geometry of your climbing changes.
-It becomes more difficult to get your weight onto the foot holds and hand holds (#obviously).
+When climbers move over steep terrain, the geometry of their climbing changes.
+Getting your weight onto the foot and hand holds becomes more difficult (#obviously).
 This is a no-brainer, but it’s important to understand it mechanically and visually to take better advantage of body position adjustments.

 In this photo, you can see how that angle change affects the relative incut of the hold.
-Essentially a hold is more or less in-cut based on how steep the wall is.
+A hold is more or less in-cut based on how steep the wall is.
 Again, this is obvious, but now think about how this changes the direction the climber is pulling on that hold.
-Not only does the hold get worse based on the angle but now the hips are away from the wall because of the direction of gravity, and as a result, the body angle contributes further into making the hold harder to grab.
+Not only does the hold get worse based on the angle, but now the hips are away from the wall because of the direction of gravity, and as a result, the body angle contributes further to making the hold harder to grab.